 Imaging and Measuring Cell Shape, Size, and Microridge Pattern

 Acquire images of the desired magnification and use 2,000–2,500 X images for analysis [1].
-Adjust the brightness and contrast to clearly see the cell borders and microridges and void overexposed areas in the image [2].
+Adjust the brightness and contrast to clearly see the cell borders and microridges and avoid overexposed areas in the image [2].

 Talent acquiring the image on the microscope.
 Videographer: Please capture a few shots with the talent acquiring the image on the microscope as backup shots.